How Much Does a Website Builder Cost? Total Cost of Ownership

 6. Branding Control

-Custom domains cost $10-20/year, while ad removal and white-labeling can add $10-30/month.
-Agencies, in particular, pay more for white-label options, like Dorik’s Agency Plan, at $39/month includes full white-label branding.
+Custom domains cost $10-$20/year, while ad removal and white-labeling can add $10-$30/month.
+Agencies, in particular, pay more for white-label options, like Dorik's Business Plan, at $39/month, which includes full white-label branding.

 7. Platform Capabilities (Long-Term Cost Driver)